PengjieRen/RepeatNet-pytorch/README.md

-This is a faster pytorch implementation of https://github.com/PengjieRen/RepeatNet in the paper:
+This is a pytorch implementation of https://github.com/PengjieRen/RepeatNet in the paper:

 Pengjie Ren, Jing Li, Zhumin Chen, Zhaochun Ren, Jun Ma and Maarten de Rijke (2019).
 RepeatNet: A Repeat Aware Neural Recommendation Machine for Session-based Recommendation.
 In Proceedings of The Thirty-Third AAAI Conference on Artificial Intelligence.

+This

 We have additionally released our implementation of NARM in the paper: